palinkas-jo-reggelt/hMailServer-Limit-Outgoing-Messages/README.md

 **For Tailing AWStats Log:**

-Create a scheduled task to run hmsLimitOutgoing.ps1 at startup !!!AND!!! at 12:01 AM daily (one task, two triggers).
-Script runs 24/7.
+1) Create a scheduled task to run hmsLimitOutgoing.ps1 at startup !!!AND!!! at 12:01 AM daily (one task, two triggers).
+Script runs daily between 00:01 and 23:57.
+2) Create a scheduled task to run kill-LimitOutgoing.ps1 at 23:57 daily.
+The hmsLimitOutgoing.ps1 script contains a foreach loop that tails the awstats log.
+There is no good way to break from this loop, so there is an IF statement at the end: if current time > 23:56 then exit.
+The problem is that unless there is a new awstats entry after 23:56, nothing will trigger the IF statement.
+This may not be a problem on a busy server. kill-LimitOutgoing.ps1 simply sends a message to the hMailServer administrator, which then gets added to awstats, which in turn triggers the IF statement allowing the script to quit on time.
+Without this trigger, the next day's 00:01 startup may not occur with an error in task scheduler.

 **For Web Admin:**